mirkos86/4-EMT-correlation-function-in-a-4d-CFT/README.md

 - The notebook "ward_identities.nb" checks the Ward identities for all of our correlation functions; analytically for two and three-point, numerically for four-point.

+- The very short notebook "vanishing_euler_ct.nb" proves that the counterterm obtained by the integrated Euler density vanishes identically in exactly four spacetime dimensions,as it must be, though not away from it, as happens in Dimensional Regularization.

   Have fun and please write me if you encounter any issues !

   Mirko Serino